Traditional and Holistic Healing Arts

 We do not currently bill insurance; however, we can provide you with a superbill and receipt after your medical acupuncture or bodywork appointment so that you can submit a claim for potential reimbursement to your insurance company (not available for wellness acupuncture treatments or stand-alone herbal consultations).

-Appointments cancelled with less than 24 hours notice will result in a $100 fee.If cost is a barrier to care, we want to hear from you.
-We provide a discounted Community Access Rate to Clatsop County residents who meet income eligibility guidelines.
+Appointments cancelled with less than 24 hours notice will result in a $100 fee.We provide a discounted Community Access Rate to Clatsop County residents who meet income eligibility guidelines.
+We also offer a discounted rate for veterans.
 Please email us at [email protected] for more information or an application.

 Frequently Asked Questions